Otto-iMessage/otto2.0/README.md

 - We use [osa-imessage](https://www.npmjs.com/package/osa-imessage) to
 do the things, it seems pretty great :ok_hand:
+- However, after exploring the chat database, maybe we will have to write our own code to handle attachments and such.
+Hmmm.

 # TO DO
 - [ ] Get basic framework ready